View looking across some colourful flora to a lagoon on a sunny day at the Curonian Spit in Lithuania

 We took a passenger boat from Dreverna on mainland Lithuania to Juodkrantė which is roughly a third of the way south along The Spit.
 It was a popular route and the busy little boat smoothly traversed the waters getting us there in around half an hour.

-Buses from Juodkrantė were fairly regular, and we caught one which took us to Nida, the village furthest south just before the Russian border.
+Once on the Spit, buses from Juodkrantė were fairly regular.
+You can use the online timetable for planning your visit.
+We caught one which took us to Nida, the village furthest south, and just before the Russian border.
 The journey gave us a chance to see a bit more of The Spit as it took us through the forests and we caught glimpses of some of the big dunes.

 There are several options for getting to The Spit, I’ve outlined a bit more about options and costs in the ‘Try it yourself’ section below.